Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 <a id="benchmark-def"></a>
 ### BENCHMARK-DEF

-Defines a benchmark (optionally with several instances) so it's available to Floyd.
-All benchmark-defs in your program is collected in a registry but are not automatically run.
+Defines a benchmark so it's available to Floyd.
+All benchmark-defs in your program are collected in a registry but are not automatically run.
 The name-string is used to reference the benchmark.

 ```
 [ benchmark_result_t ]benchmark-def "name" { ... }